khezen/avro/README.md

 }

 ```
+#### Notes

-When record fields contains aliases, the first alias is used in the query instead of the field name.
+* When record fields contains aliases, the first alias is used in the query instead of the field name.

 #### types mapping